delegate365/GovernanceToolkit365/API-create-app.md

 Follow the steps below once to create an app that can be used from the GT365 API.

+*Note:* Any IDs and secrets shown on these pages are just for the documentation of this demo, they were removed and are not valid.
+Follow the steps to get your own keys.

 - Login to the Azure Portal as Global Admin and navigate to [Active Directory / App registrations](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
 - Click on "New registration" [![link](./images/app-registration-1.png)](./images/app-registration-1.png "Click to enlarge")